toddcf/code-snippets/git/commands/commands.md

 Useful for seeing your options to navigate to or delete, or to confirm that the `mkdir` or `touch` you just ran created the directory or file you wanted.

 NOTE: `ls` will not show hidden directories and files.
 To also see hidden directories and files, use `ls -a`.

+NOTE: `ls-files` will show just the files, not the directories.

 ## diff